-With HD SUPER MOTION, the step is at 33% or 50% depending on the camera.
+In HD SUPER MOTION mode, the step is at 33% or 50% depending on the camera.

-The lever is also used to adjust speed, effects type and duration in Playlist Edit mode.
+The lever is also used to adjust speed, effect type, and duration in Playlist Edit mode.

-2.6 Keyboard Locking
+2.2.7.
+Keyboard Locking

 You can lock a remote keyboard at any time to protect it against accidental changes, for example to prevent interruption of a play operation on an unattended device.
 Only the locked device is affected, other remotes will stay fully operational.